metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 specific to Visual Studio Code, aka.
 "Workspace", these settings include:

 1. Code formatting settings which are automatically enforced, and can also be manually applied
-2. List of recommended extensions which are automatically listed for installation when you open project root folder
+2. List of recommended extensions which are automatically listed for installation once you open\
+repository root folder with VSCode
 3. Debugging and code analysis settings which you can use to debug code
 4. Settings for recommended extensions, ex. markdown and script formatting
 5. Spelling settings such as random good words which would be detected as misspelled.